Skip to main content

 What Is the Biological Definition of Voluntary Participation?

 From a physiological perspective, “voluntary” signifies an absence of a threat response.
-True voluntary engagement means your participation is driven by intrinsic motivation, and your remains in a state of safety and receptivity, known as the parasympathetic state.
+True voluntary engagement means your participation is driven by intrinsic motivation, and your nervous system remains in a state of safety and receptivity, known as the parasympathetic state.
 In this state, your body can properly digest food, repair tissues, and maintain hormonal balance.

 Your heart rate variability (HRV), a key indicator of nervous system resilience, is high.
 You feel engaged and empowered, and your body’s chemistry reflects this with optimal levels of anabolic (building) hormones and neurotransmitters.